Couples Therapy

 How to prioritize the relationship and give it value

-How to say “Yes” to what feels good
+How to clearly say “Yes”

 My client couples learn how to work through conflict and return to the connection.